 Some are lucky enough to have the luxury of working from home and still collecting their paychecks.
 While some jobs naturally fit into the “work from home” scenario, a great many do not.

 For instance, people in the health care industry and the grocery store business are putting their own health behind those who need their services.
 But on the plus side, they are continuing to get their paychecks.

 Then there are the businesses that are shuttering and seeing their employees impacted, like wait staff in restaurants that have had to close their doors to indoor dining, and child care workers at centers that follow school districts’ schedules who have had to close because the schools closed (most of these centers depend on tuition to make their payroll).

-There is promising news of some help from the government in the form of cash payments to individuals, but that may take some time to come through.
+The outlook for a second round of stimulus payments is uncertain, and many Americans likely can’t afford to wait until Congress irons out a deal and a new bill is signed into law.
 In the meantime, for those who are facing immediate income losses, first and foremost, you must take care of yourself and your family.
 That means you must have food on the table and a roof over your head.